How to get a board game quote from a manufacturer

 Your quote should include line-by-line pricing for each different component.
 If it doesn’t, go back to the manufacturer and ask them to revise the quote to show all items.
 You’ll want to compare between quotes and also see what components are more costly than others, which may help you to make decisions about things to change in your game to make production more cost-effective.

 When I was getting quotes for Relics of Rajavihara, there was a big difference in costs for the printed wooden blocks I needed from one manufacturer to another.
 It turned out that a few of them didn’t fully understand what was needed and were just quoting me on painted blocks rather than silk screen images being printed on each side.
-Even when I had provided exact images, mistakes were still made.
+Even when I had provided exact images, there was still some confusion over what I was looking for.

 If you see vastly different pricing between quotes, go back to your manufacturers and ask questions and provide more information or images to ensure they all understand your needs.
 Get updated quotes whenever necessary, especially as you make adjustments to your components and component counts.